Payment Gateway Use Cases: How our payment solution works in different markets.

 • Schools that accept cards may be able to see a huge uptick in timely payments, a reduction in insufficient funds transactions and an increase in customer satisfaction.

-2020 has been a wake up call for businesses that only accept cash payments.
-With COVID19, more and more consumers sought after online payment experiences.
-Brick and mortar businesses that did not evolve to an online presence, suffered the consequences.
+2020 was a wake up call for businesses that only accept cash payments.
+With COVID19, more and more consumers switched to online payment experiences.
+Businesses that did not evolve online suffered the consequences.
 The development of eCommerce in North America showed no

 Restaurants & Delivery Services